 Less Maintenance and Insurance

 We have just one vehicle with six tires and one engine.
 A fifth wheel towed by a truck with duallys (dual tires on each side of the rear axle) can have up to twelve tires and seven axles!
-We’re insuring only one RV, and we’ll have much fewer things to maintain and insure.
+We’re insuring only one RV, and have much fewer things to maintain.

 Since you’re only moving one vehicle, your gas mileage is better in a motorhome.
 Our Mercedes Sprinter can average 14 to 17 mpg; much better than the 5 to 9mpg that a diesel pickup gets towing a fifth-wheel.

 For every reason above, there can be an inverse or opposite reason that can make it a negative: